Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe

 On the other hand, as shown in Table 1, the median review period for products approved in the U.S. in 2022 was 11.0 months for all approved products, which was similar to the average year, but the mean was 19.5 months, with a large standard deviation.)
 Of the 112 products approved in the U.S. in 2022, 63 (56.3%) were from companies with 10 or fewer products already on the market14) , an increase from 55 (48.2%) of the 114 products approved in 2021.
 The median and average review periods for products by companies with 10 or fewer products already on the market were 12.0 months and 20.0 months, respectively, which were longer than the median and average review periods for products by other companies (10.0 months and 18.8 months, respectively), suggesting that the large number of approvals by companies with fewer products already on the market may have affected the review period in 2022.
 In Europe, there is a regulatory support system for small companies, and the success rate of approval applications by these companies more than doubled between 2016 and 2020.
 15) In addition to conventional face-to-face advice and pre-interviews, the PMDA also provides regulatory support mainly to universities, research institutions, and venture companies.
 The PMDA also provides comprehensive regulatory science consultation and regulatory science strategy consultation services mainly for universities, research institutes, and venture companies16).

 In the area of special measures for pharmaceutical affairs, there are the Pioneer Review Designation System, Breakthrough Therapy, and PRIME for drugs that are expected to be highly effective against serious diseases, but compared to the number of Breakthrough Therapy and PRIME cases in Europe and the U.S., the number of cases approved under Japan's Pioneer Review Designation System is small.
 However, the number of approvals under Japan's Pioneer Review Program is small compared to the number of Breakthrough Therapy and PRIME approvals in Europe and the United States.
-The impact of this on access to highly innovative drugs in Japan has not yet been analyzed, but in order to maintain and improve access to drugs at the same level as in Europe and the U.S., it may be necessary to make further efforts in addition to making maximum use of the current exceptional measures in the pharmaceutical affairs.
+The impact of this on access to highly innovative drugs in Japan has not yet been analyzed, but further efforts may be needed to maintain and improve access to drugs at the same level as in Europe and the U.S., in addition to making maximum use of the current special measures in the pharmaceutical affairs.

 -